makersacademy/chitter-challenge/README.md

 My approach is to tackle the "_seeing peeps_" features first since they do not require signing up or posting (which requires signing up).

+### Design choices: The Single-Page Application
+Having personally experienced the inadequacies of a web app ([Bookmark Manager](https://github.com/dafuloth/bookmark_manager)) that must transition between multiple views/pages, I am aiming for a [single-page app](https://en.wikipedia.org/wiki/Single-page_application) with this project.

+Benefits of a Single-Page App:

+- Better user experience, no jarring transitions between pages/views.
+Simpler navigation.
+- Without having to follow program flow from controller to view, or view to view, the app is easier to debug

 ### **See all peeps**

 ```